o3de/sig-testing/governance/SIG Testing Charter.md

 ## Out of Scope

+* Provide headcount to execute manual test plans
 * Maintain all individual tests on behalf of other SIGs
+  * Write new automated tests for each feature
+  * Fix individual broken tests or the product bugs they point to
   * Approve every pull request which targets the main development branch
+  * Run additional automated tests not configured to execute in Jenkins
   * Track which tests are not automated/automatable in a feature area
+  * Monitoring individual test health or their metrics
+    * Defining software performance requirements
 * Develop non-testing extensions to features owned by other SIGs
 * Maintain the entire Automated Review pipeline, including Jenkins and its hardware infrastructure fleet
-* Provide headcount to execute manual test plans
 * Defining or enforcing a Service Level Agreement (SLA) for how fast other SIGs to act on their own issues
+* Policing other SIG's goals or priorities

 ## SIG Links and Lists: